chrabyrd/Automata/docs/README.md

 ### Implementation Timeline

-**Day 1**: Setup all necessary Node modules, including getting webpack up and running and `Easel.js` installed.
+**Day 1**: Setup all necessary Node modules, including getting webpack up and running.
 Create `webpack.config.js` as well as `package.json`.
 Write a basic entry file and the bare bones of all 3 scripts outlined above.
-Learn the basics of `Easel.js`.
 Goals for the day:

-- Get a green bundle with `webpack`
+- Successfully bundle with `webpack`
-- Learn enough `Easel.js` to render an empty grid on the `Canvas` element
+- Learn enough about `HTML5 Canvas` to render an empty grid on the page

-**Day 2**: Dedicate this day to learning the `Easel.js` API.
-First, build out the `Cell` object to connect to the `Board` object.
-Then, use `board.js` to create and render at least the square grid, ideally all 3 grid types.
+**Day 2**: First, build out the `Cell` object to connect to the `Board` object.
+Then, use `board.js` to create and render at least the grid.
 Build in the ability to toggle the live/dead states on click for each cell.
 Goals for the day:

 - Complete the `cell.js` module (constructor, update functions)
-- Render a square grid to the `Canvas` using `Easel.js`
+- Render a square grid to the `Canvas`
 - Make each cell in the grid clickable, toggling the state of the square on click

 **Day 3**: Create the automata logic backend.
 Build out modular functions for handling their neighbor checks and ruleset.
 Incorporate the automata logic into the `Board.js` rendering and finish basic UI.
 Goals for the day: